top of page

 The words "The Glorious Dead" adorn the side of the Cenotaph Wall Memorial in Whitehall, London (Source: here)

-Yet, not all martyrs are born equal.
-The effectiveness of a martyr from a political perspective depends on several factors of which the following three are probably the most important:
+Not all martyrs are born equal.
+The effectiveness of martyrdom from a political perspective depends on several factors of which the following three are the most important:

-First, voluntary deaths are strongly preferable to involuntary ones, although martyrdom is still possible when deaths are involuntary.
-The most politically useful martyrs are without a doubt those who refuse to renounce their faith or political views and suffer horrible deaths.
-By willingly embracing their gruesome fates, these martyrs demonstrate the greatest possible conviction and achieve the greatest heroism on account of their extreme suffering.
-However, involuntary deaths can also be useful, especially when the victims are innocent.
-The victims of 9/11 clearly did not volunteer to die, but they have still become useful martyrs for an American version of freedom (and their martyrdom was immediately exploited as 'justification' for the US invasion Iraq, which killed more than 500,000 people even though Iraq was never even involved in 9/11).
-There are countless other examples.
-The unwilling victims of the Jallianwala Bagh Massacre in Amritsar in 1919, all of whom died at the hands of the British, became important martyrs for the cause of Indian independence.
+First, voluntary deaths are generally preferable to involuntary deaths, although martyrdom is still possible when deaths are involuntary.
+The Martyrs of Cordoba - 48 Christians who declared their faith knowing they would be executed for doing so - spring to mind.
+Still, involuntary deaths can also be hugely politically advantageous when the victims are innocent.
+The victims of 9/11 did not volunteer to die, but they almost immediately became a useful 'justification' for the subsequent invasion of Iraq in which US and its allies killed more than 500,000 people even though Iraq was not even involved in 9/11.
+The unwilling victims of the Jallianwala Bagh Massacre in Amritsar in 1919, who died at the hands of the British, also became important martyrs for the cause of Indian independence.
 Gordon’s death in Khartoum on 26 January 1885 made him an instant martyr for the British Empire.
-It does not really matter whether he had any choice in the manner of his demise.
+It does not really matter whether he volunteered to die or not.

 Even New Yorkers took to flag waving in the immediate aftermath of the martyrdom of 9/11 (Source: here)

-Second, it is highly desirable as far as political effectiveness of martyrdom is concerned that martyrs die as harrowing deaths as possible.
+Second, the political usefulness of martyrdom is maximised when martyrs die the most harrowing deaths possible.
 The worse the horror the more powerful the emotional response.
-Extreme violence is useful, because it induces traumas that are difficult to erase from the memory and challenging to rationalise.
-Hence, when left untreated such traumas can be relied upon by politicians to deliver distorted reactions to events and violent emotional upheavals when the right triggers are pulled, even long after the martyr has perished.
+Extreme violence induces traumas that are difficult to erase from the memory and challenging to rationalise.
+Hence, such traumas can be relied upon by politicians to deliver distorted reactions to subsequent events when the right triggers are pulled, even long after martyrs have perished.

 Sicilian Saint Agatha looks to the heavens as she is martyred and has both her breasts cut off (Source: here)

-Third, martyrdom is more effectively weaponised for political ends when the trauma arising from the martyr's demise is not solely experienced by an individual, but rather by the entire group.
-When very large numbers of people are traumatised by an episode of martyrdom the trauma becomes a collective trauma.
-Unlike individual traumas, collective traumas are especially susceptible to exploitation for political purposes, because they invoke powerful reactions in many people at the same time.
+Third, martyrdom is best weaponised for political purposes when the trauma is experienced by a large group.
+When very large numbers of people are traumatised by an episode of martyrdom, the trauma becomes a collective trauma.
+Collective traumas are especially susceptible to exploitation for political purposes, because they invoke powerful reactions in many people at the same time.
 As such, they can be used to corral people for or against certain causes.

-Let us first review the trauma.
-Between 1941 and 1945, Nazi Germany and its collaborators systematically murdered some six million Jews across German-occupied Europe.
+Let us begin by reviewing the original trauma.
+Between 1941 and 1945, Nazi Germany and its collaborators systematically murdered six million Jews across German-occupied Europe.
 Due to the extreme barbarity of the Nazis, the trauma of the Holocaust has survived long after the atrocity itself.
-Not only do survivors of the Holocaust still suffer from their direct exposure to the trauma, but every other Jewish person alive today does so too.
-In fact, the horrors of the Holocaust are so widely disseminated in schools, the media, museums, and elsewhere that millions of people who are neither Israeli citizens nor regard themselves as members of Jewish culture have also been traumatised to various degrees [1].
+The dwindling number of survivors of the Holocaust still suffer from their direct exposure to the trauma, but every other Jewish person alive today also suffers by association.
+In fact, the extreme horrors of the Holocaust are so widely disseminated in schools, the media, museums, and elsewhere that millions of people - even non-Israelis and non-Jews - can claim to have been traumatised to various degrees [1].

 Institutions like the Holocaust Museum in Washington D.C. have done much to spread awareness about the genocide committed by Nazis against European jews during World War II (Source: See here).

-Due to the profound and widely known trauma of the Holocaust anyone who attacks Israel instantly and on a deep emotional level becomes associated with the Nazis, or, at a minimum, with some form of anti-Semitism, which, of course, in turn leads back to Nazism.
-In this specific case, this association casts the Palestinians as villains.
+The deliberate association between the Holocaust and anyone who attacks Israel makes it almost impossible for anyone opposed to Israel not instantly and on a deep emotional level to be associated with the Nazis, or, at a minimum, be associated with some form of anti-Semitism.
+Needless to say, this association works against the Palestinian cause.

-Yet, the association between Nazism/anti-Semitism and Palestinians has no basis in the real world.
-Not a single Palestinian had anything whatsoever to do with the Holocaust.
-Nazism ended in 1945 and those who were actively involved in perpetrating the Holocaust are for the most part long dead.
-In fact, most Palestinians in Gaza had nothing whatsoever to do with the attack on Israel on 7 October.
-Their only “crime” is to live in a territory that happens to contain within it an organisation (Hamas) that recently attacked and killed more than 1,200 Israelis.
+In fact, most Palestinians in Gaza didn't even have anything to do with the attack on Israel on 7 October.
+Their only “crime” is to live in a territory that happens to contain within it an organisation (Hamas) that attacked and killed 1,200 Israelis.

-Netanyahu also exploits associations with the Holocaust to lessen blame when Israeli forces commit war crimes.
-Netanyahu understands that by casting Israel as victim immediately strong emotional associations are formed in the minds of millions with the Jews as victims of the Holocaust.
-This association amplifies the sense of indignity at the Hamas attack, which is very politically useful, because it enables Netanyahu to stretch the interpretation of Israel’s “right to defend itself” far beyond what would otherwise be acceptable.
-Hence, the limited albeit vicious Hamas attack has readily been accepted in many quarters as a legitimate reason for Israel to attack the entire Gaza (as opposed to just Hamas) with extreme prejudice.
+In addition to painting innocent Palestinians in a bad light, Netanyahu’s references to the Holocaust also help lessen blame for Israeli war crimes.
+By casting Israelis as victims, he immediately evokes an emotional association between Israelis and the Jewish victims of the Holocaust.
+The association amplifies indignity at the Hamas attack, which enables Netanyahu to stretch the interpretation of Israel’s “right to defend itself” far beyond what would otherwise be possible.
+The vicious but limited attack by Hamas on Israel has now become accepted justification in many quarters for Israel to attack the entire population of Gaza (as opposed to just Hamas) - and to do so with extreme prejudice.

-Governments' of all hues favour martyrdom, but their specific preferences for type of martyrdom change with levels of income and education as well as the importance of religion within their culture.
-For examole, Israel’s preferred martyrs all hail from the past (mainly Holocaust victims), while the martyrs of Islamic fundamentalist groups tend to be 'fresh', that is, people who sacrifice themselves in the present moment.
-This difference reflects the fact that it generally becomes more and more difficult to convince people to become martyrs the wealthier, more democratic, and less religious societies get [2].
+Martyrdom tends to manifest in different ways depending on levels of income and education as well as the importance of religion.
+Israel prefers martyrs hail from the past (mainly Holocaust victims), while the martyrs of Islamic fundamentalist groups tend to be 'fresh', that is, people who sacrifice themselves in real time.
+The reason for this difference: It tends to get more difficult to convince people to martyr themselves the wealthier, more democratic, and less religious society gets [2].

 Hamas fighters in Gaza - some of them will blow themselves up to become martyrs (Source: see here)

-Hence, Islamic fundamentalist groups make greater use of contemporary (living) martyrs than Israel, because Islamic fundamentalist groups operate in societies that are more oppressed, less well educated, more religious, and poorer than Israel.
-Suicide bombings and suicide stabbings thrive among supporters of Hamas, because Gazans are oppressed, poor, and religious.
+Islamic fundamentalist groups also make greater use of contemporary (living) martyrs, because Islamic fundamentalist groups tend to operate in societies with many oppressed, badly educated, very religious, and poor people.

 Orthodox Israelis with guns - none of them will blow themselves up to become martyrs (Source: see here).

-In fact, the unwillingness of Israel’s soldiers to become martyrs is so strong that Israel goes a very long way to avoid that any of its soldiers ever become prisoners of war.
-And when this occasionally happens anyway Israel goes to extraordinary lengths to get them back, including agreeing to prisoner swaps in which hundreds of Palestinians are freed for just a single Israeli soldier.
+In fact, the unwillingness of Israelis to die for Israel is so strong that Israel must go a very long way to avoid its soldiers dying or becoming prisoners.
+And when it occasionally happens anyway Israel goes to extraordinary lengths to get its people back, including agreeing to prisoner swaps in which hundreds of Palestinians are freed for very small numbers of Israelis.

-Finally, the fear of dying for a cause among Israelis explains why Israel uses such extreme and indiscriminate methods of warfare against Hamas, even in densely built-up areas.
-Bombing may kill a lot of civilians, but it spares the lives of Israeli soldiers.
-Most Israelis would simply not accept any alternative military strategy that would require them to die in large numbers on the streets of Gaza.
+Fear of martyrdom also explains why Israel deploys such extreme and indiscriminate violence in its war against Hamas.
+It bombs densely built-up areas with many civilians to avoid risking its own soldiers' lives.
+Most Israelis would simply not accept a military strategy that require Israelis to die in large numbers on the streets of Gaza.

 The inner sleeve of a Danish passport shows a martyr being tortured to death.
 (Source: own photo).

-The crucifiction of Saint Peter by Caravaggio (Source: see here)
+The crucifixion of Saint Peter by Caravaggio (Source: see here)

-Perhaps you are even wearing a crucifix pendant around your neck as you read these words?
-If so, remember that the jewellery with which you adorn yourself is in fact an instrument of torture!
+Perhaps you, the reader, are wearing a crucifix pendant around your neck as you read these words?
+If so, remember the jewellery with which you adorn yourself is in fact an instrument of torture.
+Few, if any, can truly claim not to be under the spell of martyrdom, free from one of the darkest sides of culture.

 The End